 The man curtsied thrice.
 “Forgive me, your highness, but I think I may have another explanation,” said Rittman.
 “If I may.”

 Lorana acquiesced with a nod.

-“Your highness, like many of my fellow sheriffs, I’ve long enforced the king’s will and collected taxes in Rosbury Village,” Rittman said.
-“In that time, I’ve seen only honesty from noble lords like my own, and Lord Alan of South Farcombe.
+“Your highness, I’ve long enforced King Hexar’s will and collected taxes in Rosbury Village,” Rittman said.
+“In that time, I’ve seen only honesty from noble lords like my own.
 Truly, it’s the Commoners who thwart us.”
 Men agreed in murmurs.

 “The Commoners,” the princess repeated skeptically.

 “They’ve grown restless of late in Rosbury,” Rittman said.
 “Talk is on that the Loyal Company wants peasants seated once more in the Assembly.
-Roaming vagrants come as prophets to fill their heads with that treason.”
+Roaming vagrants come as prophets to fill their heads with that treason.
+Yes they do.”

 The herald clacked his staff next for Todd Redoak.
 “What Sir Will says is true,” Redoak said.
-“The lords got nothing to do for it, it’s their Commons.”
+“The lords got nothing to do for it, it’s their peasants.”

 Lorana drummed her fingers on her armchairs.
 “I do not believe Commoners are to blame for these poor showings, but neither will I dismiss what you say, not without further proof.
 You lot—you, you, and you”—she made a sweeping gesture at the taxmen—“how much are a sheriff’s wages?”